 - Accompanied documentation: Authors must attach to the abstract a preliminary manuscript, a thesis chapter or some other form of supporting documentation that can be used by the program committee to evaluate the merit of the work for oral presentation.
 Only the one-page abstract will appear in the supplementary proceedings at the conference.
 Track B papers unaccompanied by adequate documentation will not be eligible for oral presentation.

-Track C – Poster: For authors interested in presenting their work only in the poster session, the abstract submission will be through the conference website.
-All poster submissions should conform to the following guidelines:
+Track C – Poster and breaking news short talk: For authors interested in presenting their work in the poster session and possibly also a giving a short oral presentation.
+All submissions should conform to the following guidelines: